 Recommended Exercises:

-- Tai Chi : This gentle martial art improves coordination, flexibility, and strength.
-Studies show tai chi reduces fall risks by up to 45%.
+- Tai Chi is a gentle martial art that improves coordination, flexibility, and strength.
+Studies show that it reduces fall risks by up to 45%.

-Pro Tip: Start slow and consult a physical therapist if you’re unsure where to begin.
+Pro Tip: Start slow and consult a physical therapist if unsure where to begin. begOptimizemize Your Home Environment

 Your living space should support safety and mobility.
 Simple modifications can prevent accidents.